systematic-magic/storage4pmc/issue_pack_store_rules.rst

 If there is a need to make corrections to article file(s) after issue package has passed evaluation stage of PMC, then those corrections should be uploaded to PMC as a revision package.

-This should be done in accordance with PMC requirenments: Please resubmit only the files that have been modified, along with their corresponding XML files.
-Do NOT change the file names of the resupplied files, only change the package name to indicate a revision (see below)
+This should be done in accordance with PMC requirenments: |br|
+"Please resubmit only the files that have been modified, along with their corresponding XML files.
+Do NOT change the file names of the resupplied files, only change the package name to indicate a revision" (see naming info below).

 Naming of issue pakage file